XHTO-FM

-XHTO-FM (104.3 MHz "104.3 HITfm") is an English-language Top 40 (CHR) radio station.
-The city of license is Ciudad Juárez, Chihuahua, and it serves Mexico-U.S. border communities, including the El Paso metropolitan area.
+XHTO-FM (104.3 FM "104.3 HITfm") is a radio station in Ciudad Juárez, Chihuahua, Mexico.
+It broadcasts an English-language contemporary hit radio format for Ciudad Juárez and the nearby El Paso metropolitan area.
+It is owned by Grupo Audiorama Comunicaciones with studios in El Paso and a transmitter in Ciudad Juárez.

-The station is owned by Grupo Radiorama and operated by Grupo Radio Centro (GRM Communications in USA).
-While its transmitter is in Mexico, XHTO broadcasts in English and it maintains its studios and sales office in El Paso.

 History

 XHTO was originally owned by Joaquín Vargas Gómez, founder of MVS Radio.
 In 1977, the station was transferred to Frecuencia Modulada de Ciudad Juárez, S.A., which was later sold to Grupo Radiorama.
-Sometime in the 2000s, Grupo Radio México took the control of XHTO-FM from Radiorama, which holds its concession.
+Sometime in the 2000s, Grupo Radio México took control of XHTO-FM from Radiorama, which holds its concession.
 In 2015, the merger of Grupo Radio México into co-owned Grupo Radio Centro resulted in GRC taking control of XHTO.

 XHTO, which originally was an English adult contemporary outlet as Stereorey under Joaquín Vargas Gómez, changed to a Spanish contemporary outlet under Radiorama, and then to an English-language top 40/contemporary hit radio (CHR) format under Grupo Radio México in 2001.
 By 2003, it shifted directions to rhythmic contemporary music to compete directly against KPRR.
 As of September 2013, the station returned to a mainstream CHR presentation, albeit still featuring a dance/rhythmic lean, and reports to Mediabase as a mainstream Top 40.
+Grupo Radio México was rolled into Grupo Radio Centro, and still later Grupo Audiorama Comunicaciones took direct ownership.